-- a) It is important that there should be mutual courtesy between Councillors and Officers. - b) Councillors and Officers should not criticise or undermine respect for each other at Council meetings or at any other meeting they attend in their capacity as a Councillor or Officer, or in any other public forum. - c) Councillors should not raise matters relating to the conduct or capability of an individual Officer or Officers collectively at meetings or in any other public forum.
+- a) It is important that there should be mutual courtesy between Councillors and Officers. - b) Councillors and Officers should not criticise or undermine respect for each other at Council meetings or at any other place they attend in their capacity as a Councillor or Officer, or in any other public forum.
+Officers who are unhappy about the actions taken by, or conduct of, a Councillor should report the matter in line with agreed procedures.
+Councillors who are unhappy about the actions taken by, or conduct of, an Officer should avoid personal attacks on, or abuse of, the officer at all times, ensuring any criticism is well founded and constructive, and made in private in line with agreed procedures. - c) Councillors should not raise matters relating to the conduct or capability of an individual Officer or Officers collectively at meetings or in any other public forum.
 Any such complaints should be made to the Chief Executive (Proper Officer).